aismac26/biofeedback_project_ECG_AEKA/README.md

 <img width="292" height="520" alt="image" src="https://github.com/user-attachments/assets/5aa57de3-36f1-43d6-8d2a-02c7b500f526" />

-This is the hardware setup, the AD8232 Heart Monitor should be blinking red when connected.
-Once you run the provided code your output should like like the image above and the corresponding music file should play.
+The image above on the right is the hardware setup, the AD8232 Heart Monitor should be blinking red when connected.
+Once you run the provided code your output should look like the image above on the left and the corresponding music file should play.

 **How to Use the System**